 Extra Weekday Skills Training (Free!): Skills training, run by professional coaches, takes place from the start of the season through the end of the season on weekdays at the 101st Street Field in Riverside Park.
 The skills training operates on all holidays and in the rain (unless the fields become unsafe due to slippery footing or lightning).
 Please refer to Professional Skills Training under Programs for more information.

 Tournament Play: Players who are interested to commit to additional weekly training may try out for a tournament team.
 Tournament team players play on their Core team and a separate Tournament Team.
 See the Tournament Program tab to the left for lots more information.

-Holidays: WSSL does not play games on Yom Kippur, Rosh Hashanah, Easter or Passover, but depending on where those holidays fall, will play close to them.
+Holidays: WSSL does play games on Yom Kippur, Rosh Hashanah, Easter or Passover.
+We do not play on Columbus Day weekend or Memorial Day weekend.
 For information on exact dates, please refer to the league's calendar.